aadi350/data-science-syllabus/interview-questions/behavioural.md

 **Organizational Skills**
 I’m highly organized, and I’ve applied my natural skill for organizing people and projects to all aspects of my work.
 After seven years of working as a project manager, I’ve had only one late product launch.
 From that experience, which took place three years ago, I learned a crucial lesson about trade-offs.

+## Talking About Past Experiences
+**Can you tell me about an AI / machine learning project that you have done in the past?**
+*The intent of the question is to understand your depth of knowledge and contributions from past experiences.
+It tests your ability to tell a story around your work and whether you can tie it to impact on the company you worked with.*

+- Try to describe a project that demonstrates both product and engineering experience.
+For example, if you identified a machine learning model that could solve a business problem, you should explain how these topics furthered company growth.
+- Go into detail about your specific contribution and the outcome from a business goal perspective.
+The interviewer wants to know what you specifically did while trying to understand the overall goal of the project

+**What have you liked or disliked about your previous position?**
+*The intent of the question is to identify whether the role you’re interviewing for is suitable for you, and to identify why you’re moving on from a previous position*

+Discuss solving a problem in an actionable way as something you enjoy, learning new technologies, etc. You might dislike how the organization is not placing AI/ML at the center of its strategy or that the company has had significant attrition at the management level and the direction of the team is unclear.
+Keep it positive and away from personal situations

+**Tell me about a time when you had to convince others to take your position on a specific matter.
+What was the outcome?**
+*The intent is to find out how good are you at defending your position and your ability to make change within a team*
+Try to find an example where you were successful at making the change and then discuss how the change was quantifiable in its impact.
+If possible, use a machine learning or AI example.
+It’s important that you demonstrate your communication and leadership skills here.
+Bottom line is, you want to describe a situation that was happening as normal, a trigger event or complication that messed things up, and then how you pushed the team to come to resolution.
+This will show that you don't simply react instinctually, but that you think about how to solve problems.